What are your office and recycle drop off hours?

 When are branches and limbs collected in the City of Menasha?

 Public Works crews will chip branches and limbs over 12" in length curbside each month throughout the calendar year.
 Please see the calendar for the designated week each month for pick up on your regular refuse collection day.
-Residents may also haul branches and other yard waste to the drop-off site at the Public Works Facility or contract with a private company for disposal.
+Residents may also haul branches and other yard waste to the drop-off site at Bucklin's Tree Service located at 936 Appleton Road.
 Please remember the following instructions for curbside branch and limb placement:

 - Place branches and limbs loose at the curb, not bundled.